Data-to-Insight-Center/Data-MatchMaker/README.md

 Use matchmaker - REST API
 -----------------
-1) Configure and install Matchmaker as a web application
+1) Configure and install Matchmaker as a web application by following the above steps.

 2) Send a POST request to http://&lt;host&gt;:&lt;port&gt;/mm/mm/rest with the following request as the POST body
 ~~~